 The Clinton Street area has been awarded funds through the New York State Downtown Revitalization Initiative (DRI) to fund catalytic to spur revitalization.
 The Clinton Street Local Planning Committee (LPC) is seeking proposals from the public for potential projects to be included in DRI’s Strategic Investment Plan.
 Projects included in the Strategic Investment Plan will be reviewed by New York State and may receive funding from a total allocation of $10,000,000.

-Webinar on Application Process: A webinar will be provided July 17, 2025, 5:30-7:00pm to review the application forms.
-The webinar will review the forms page by page and also allow questions from prospective applicants.
-You must register to attend!
+Webinar on Application Process: A webinar was provided July 17, 2025, 5:30-7:00pm to review the application forms.
+The webinar reviewed the forms page by page and also answered questions from prospective applicants.

 Eligible Project Types